-The Geneva Centre for Human Rights Advancement and Global Dialogue (“The Geneva Centre”) is a think-thank dedicated to the promotion of human rights through cross-cultural, political, religious and civilizational dialogue, and through training of the upcoming generations of stakeholders in the Arab region.
+The Geneva Centre is a think-thank dedicated to the promotion of human rights through cross-cultural, political, religious and civilizational dialogue between the Global North and the Global South, and through training of the upcoming generations of stakeholders in the Arab region.

 The main objectives of the Geneva Centre are to:

 - Contribute to the safeguarding of, and respect for, human rights and dignity in accordance with established international standards.

 - Encourage global dialogue on the values of justice, tolerance and rejection of extremism and bigotry and promote, amongst others, the principles of understanding, constructive humanistic dialogue and respect of others.

 - Promote human rights awareness among the general Arab and Muslim public and inter-cultural understanding around the world.